12 Univariate Data Visualizations With Illustrations in Python

 The number of variables of interest featured by the data classifies it as univariate, bivariate, or multivariate.
 For eg., If the data features only one variable of interest then it is a uni-variate data.
 Further, based on the characteristics of data, it can be classified as categorical/discrete and continuous data.

-In this article, the main focus is on univariate data visualization(data is visualized in one-dimension).
+In this article, the main focus is on univariate analysis data visualization(data is visualized in one-dimension).
 For the purpose of illustration, the ‘iris’ data set is considered.
 The iris data set contains 3 classes of 50 instances each, where each class refers to a type of iris plant.
 The different variables involved in the data set are Sepal Length, Sepal Width, Petal Length, Petal width which is continuous and Variety which is a categorical variable.
-Though the data set is multivariate in nature, for univariate analysis, we consider one variable of interest at a time.
+Though the data set is multivariate in nature, for univariate analysis in python, we consider one variable of interest at a time.

 We proceed by first importing the required libraries and the data set.
 You can download the python notebook and dataset here.